AxaFrance/oidc-client/FAQ.md

 Silent Signing use cookies with your OIDC provider to restore the session and retrieve tokens.
 It open in background an IFrame to a specific page to your OIDC provider.

-## Condition to  single logout work
+## Condition to make Single Logout to work

-Same contraint for Single Logout that for "silent signing".
+Same constraint for Single Logout that for "silent signing".
 *Single logout allow your to disconnect from multiple OIDC Client session in one action event if your are connected on different application.

-## Condition to  Monitor Session work
+## Condition to make Monitor Session to work

 Same constraint for "monitorSession" that for "silent signing".